 - Dudek NL, Marks MB, Regehr G. Failure to Fail: The Perspectives of Clinical Supervisors.
 Acad Med.
 2005 80(10 suppl): S84–7.

 - Yepes-Rios M, Dudek N, Duboyce R, Curtis J, Allard RJ, Varpio L. The failure to fail underperforming trainees in health professions education: A BEME systematic review: BEME Guide No. 42.
 Med Teach.
 2016 38:11: 1092-9.

-Curated by Eve Purdy, MD FRCPC (candidate)
+Curated from the Community (Dr. Eve Purdy, MD FRCPC candidate)